zama-ai/tfhe-rs/mockups/tfhe-hpu-mockup/Readme.md

 1. Use configuration channel to exchange a set of IPC endpoints: 1 for registers access and one for memory management.
 Those channel implement a simple Cmd/Payload message and Request/Ack protocol.
 2. `tfhe-hpu-backend` read registers through the associated IPC channel and retrieved the associated mockup parameters.
-3. `tfhe-hpu-backend` allocate required on-board memory.
+3. `tfhe-hpu-backend` allocates required on-board memory.
 It then uploads the firmware translation table (Use to expand IOp in a stream of DOps), and the set of TFHE server keys.
 Then, it uploads the input ciphertext.
 4. Once all input data is synced on the mockup, `tfhe-hpu-backend` triggered IOp execution by pushing operation in the `WorkQ`.
  4.1 HPU behavioral model retrieved the associated DOps stream from the HBM memory.
 For this purpose it uses the `ucore` module.
 This module read the memory and patch the obtain stream to have concrete DOp to execute (The firmware translation table have some templated DOp that must be translated to concrete one before execution)
  4.2 DOp stream is then injected in the `instruction scheduler` to obtain the real execution order and the performance estimation.